 After a mass grave’s 218th body was discovered in Mexico on May 15, Americans buzzed over newspapers’ latest headlines: the Terminator’s sex scandal.
 Violence in Mexico is as energized as ever and Americans have barely batted an eye.
-It’s their war, not mine.
+The mentality is unspoken, more common than recognized: it is their war, not mine.

 The U.S. is a star player in the drug war.
 When it comes time to play an active role in ending the game, however, the U.S. suddenly calls timeout and heads for the sidelines.

 Newspaper headlines and public rhetoric call it “Mexico’s Drug War.”
 Americans have seemingly left themselves out of the equation.
 Mexico’s narco-tale is dismissed as corruption-driven.
 But in this war, benign corruption is grossly amplified by America’s substantial role on both sides of the supply-demand formula.

 Americans arm the cartels.
 More than 20,000 weapons – roughly 87 percent of the firearms seized by Mexican authorities – have been traced to the U.S. over the past five years, according to the Bureau of Alcohol, Tobacco and Firearms (ATF).
 Earlier this year, the ATF – the agency responsible for preventing U.S. weapons snaking into Mexico – came under fire for allegedly selling firearms to known Mexican criminals.
 Blithely named “Fast and Furious,” the secret operation aimed to track the smuggling route of firearms.
 But when the guns crossed the border, ATF agents allegedly lost track of the breadcrumbs.